Skip to main content

 Stop Guessing

-The difference between a good rental and a money pit is usually $200–400/month in expenses that investors forget to include.
-Don't be that investor.
+The difference between a good rental and a money pit is often $200-400/month in expenses that investors forget to include.
+It's worth avoiding that trap.

 Run your numbers through the [rental property calculator](/calculators/rental-property) and see the real cash flow – every expense included, no surprises.